mmraff/npm-two-stage/README.md

 Refer to the [Manual Installation Instructions](docs/MANUAL-INSTALL.md).

 ### If the target platform *can* be connected to the Internet:
-First install the npm package **@offliner/npm2stage-v9.5.1**, a command line tool made to manage installation and removal of this version of npm-two-stage.
+First install the npm registry package **@offliner/npm2stage-v9.5.1**, a command line tool made to manage installation and removal of this version of npm-two-stage.
 Once installed, it will provide the command `npm2stage install`.
 Use of that *might* require elevated privileges, depending on the target npm location.